Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Introduction

 \subsection{Main Contribution}

 The main contribution of this paper is three-fold.

-Firstly, this work is the first to explore normal map-based distributed stochastic proximal gradient methods and introduce a unified algorithmic framework, termed Normal Map-based Stochastic ABC-2 (norM-SABC-2), to solve Problem~\eqref{eq:P}.
-Within this framework, two novel algorithms are proposed, termed Normal Map-based Distributed Stochastic Gradient Tracking (\normgt) and Normal Map-based Exact Diffusion (\normed).
-Both methods exhibit the asymptotic network independence (ANI) property with improved transient times.
-In particular, under smooth and possibly nonconvex component function $f$ and weakly convex function $\varphi$, \normgt~reduces the state-of-the-art transient time from $\orderi{n^3/(1-\lambda)^4}$ to $\orderi{\max\crki{n^3/(1-\lambda)^2,n/(1-\lambda)^4}}$, and \normed~reduces the transient time to $\orderi{n^3/(1-\lambda)^2}$.
-Notably, \normed~is the first distributed stochastic proximal gradient method that matches the transient time of its non-proximal counterpart, which is the shortest so far to our knowledge.
+Firstly, { we introduce norM-SABC-2, the first unified algorithmic framework for normal map-based distributed stochastic proximal gradient methods, and propose two algorithms within it: \normgt~and \normed.} Both methods exhibit the asymptotic network independence (ANI) property with improved transient times.
+In particular, under smooth and possibly nonconvex $f$ and weakly convex $\varphi$, \normgt~reduces the state-of-the-art transient time from $\orderi{n^3/(1-\lambda)^4}$ to {$\orderi{\max\crki{n^3/(1-\lambda)^2,n/(1-\lambda)^3}}$}, and \normed~reduces the transient time to $\orderi{n^3/(1-\lambda)^2}$.
+Notably, \normed~is the first distributed stochastic proximal gradient method to match the transient time of the non-proximal ED algorithm. { In addition, \normgt~matches the transient time of DSGT and norM-ED under the condition $(1-\lambda)^{-1}=\orderi{n^{2}}$, which is generally satisfied in practice \cite{nedic2018network}}. { See Table~\ref{tab:comp} for a detailed comparison.}

 Secondly, we make less restrictive assumptions compared to the previous works to obtain the enhanced results.
 Specifically, this paper assumes only weak convexity on $\varphi$ and the ABC condition on the stochastic gradients, and does not impose any additional data heterogeneity conditions among the individual functions $f_i$.
 Given the smoothness of $f$, these relaxed assumptions represent the most general conditions for solving Problem~\eqref{eq:P}, even considering the centralized setting.
-Therefore, this work broadens the practical applicability of distributed stochastic proximal gradient methods.

-Thirdly, we explore a flexible analytical framework for distributed stochastic proximal gradient methods.
-Such a framework accommodates multi-step analysis with an arbitrary number of steps $m\geq 1$.
+Thirdly, we explore a flexible analytical framework for distributed stochastic proximal gradient methods, which accommodates multi-step analysis with an arbitrary number of steps $m\geq 1$.
 Compared to previous works that are tailored to specific algorithms, our analysis encloses a wide range of distributed stochastic proximal gradient algorithms, provided that their averaged iterates update as a centralized method with some additional error terms.
-Moreover, by choosing $m$ appropriately, the considered framework extends naturally to other problem settings, including utilizing the random reshuffling strategy for sampling stochastic gradients and optimization over time-varying networks.
+Moreover, by choosing $m$ appropriately, the framework extends naturally to other problem settings, including utilizing the random reshuffling strategy for sampling stochastic gradients and optimization over time-varying networks.